 Students are responsible for their individual transportation to off-campus clinical sites.
 Individual transportation does not mean arrangements to car-pool with someone.
 Off-campus clinical assignments cannot be promised on the basis of the student's transportation convenience.
 Students may be required to complete a clinical experience on a Sunday or a holiday.

-To be eligible to write the NCLEX-RN examination, the student must have completed all required nursing courses required for licensure.
-Further, the student needs to be aware that, under the laws of California, a candidate for the examination is required to report all misdemeanors, driving citations, and felony convictions.
+To be eligible to write the NCLEX-RN examination, the student must have completed all required BRN-approved nursing curriculum courses required for licensure and have been awarded a B.S. degree in nursing.
+Under the laws of California, a candidate for the examination is required to report all misdemeanors, driving citations over $1,000, and felony convictions.
 If a candidate has a criminal history, the California Board of Registered Nursing will determine the eligibility of that individual to write the licensing examination.

 Credit by examination